Notes to broadcasters

-A modern youth knows her HIV status and makes informed choices about sex because he wants a brighter future.
+Modern youth know their HIV status and make informed choices about sex because they want a brighter future.

 YOUNG MAN #1:

-A modern youth avoids unsafe sex because he wants to avoid sexual complications.
+A modern youth avoids unsafe sex because they want to avoid sexual complications.

 YOUNG WOMAN #2:

-A modern youth does not have unprotected sex because s/he doesn’t want unplanned pregnancies, sexually transmitted infections, or HIV.
+A modern youth does not have unprotected sex because they don’t want unplanned pregnancies, sexually transmitted infections, or HIV.

 YOUNG MAN #2:

-When someone make sexual advances to a modern youth, even a close relative, they tell their parents for support because they are determined to build a bright future.
-You can also report it to authorities for protection and assistance.
+When someone makes unwanted sexual advances to a modern youth, even a close relative, they tell their parents to get support.
+They may also choose to report it to the authorities or local support services for protection and assistance.